 Coding allows you to be creative and build beautiful websites.
 You begin to notice the shift between being a consumer and becoming a producer.
 Before you start coding, you’re a consumer; afterwards, you’re a producer.

 As a programmer you are directly making an impact on the world around you, as your job involves making things that other people are consuming.
 This changes the way you look at the internet and your role within it.

 Hobbies And Personal Projects For Programmers

 The wonderful thing about having programming skills is that if you have an idea for something you want to create, you can just go ahead and create it exactly as you want and completely free of charge.

 You can be experimental and try new things out and have fun while you’re doing it.
-The great thing is, that with your own projects, you are learning all the time while having fun and being creative.
+As you pursue your own projects, you’ll be learning all the time, having fun and being creative.
 What you teach yourself at this stage could prove invaluable later when you’re building websites for money.